iamvalecia/100-days-of-code/log.md

 **Today's Progress**: The font spritesheet that I intended to use is no longer on the table.
 I ended up finding a really good font at google.

 I started to add asteroids to my game.
 Hopefully an organized commit will come tomorrow.

+Also I wanted to add that yesterday when dealing with my heart animating, I learned that 165 is different from 164.333.
+That's what kept my heart from animating.

 **Issues** It takes a reload to see healthText; it's not there on the initial load of the page.
 But maybe I can find a way to preload.
 That seems to be the way.
 I just thought of it, so I haven't tried it.

 **Thoughts** I'm starting to think programming with Phaser 3 instead of an earlier version was a bad idea.
 There's tons of info on earlier versions.
-My code is 250 lines at the moment.
+Plus My code is 250 lines at the moment.
 It's getting to be a lot to handle.

 **Link(s) to work**
 1. [added healthText](https://github.com/iamvalecia/save-a-dino/commit/768540c375b7824e79fc5949eebd2def00e05a2c)